paulvha/sps30/README.md

 ## ===========================================================

 A program to set instructions and get information from an SPS30.
-It has been tested to run either UART or I2C communication on ESP32, MEGA2560, ESP8266, UNO, Due and Apollo3.
+It has been tested to run either UART or I2C communication on ESP32, MEGA2560, ESP8266, UNO, Due, nRF52840 and Apollo3.
 In the meantime many other boards have been added to the test as well as extended interface options. (see below)
 <br> A detailed description of the options and findings are in SPS30.odt